vuon9/go-project-structure/README.md

 # Go project structure

 A generic project structure for Go projects, can be used for multiple purposed.
-This one aims to be used for 3PL logistics tracking system to have a clear detail of the project structure.
+This one aims to be used for 3PL tracking system to have a clear detail of the project structure.

 ## Features